eag1ex/trello-angular/readme.md

 #### - Trello Angular -
-A Trello like looking App using Angular.js and Bootstrap 4/Flexbox witn Nodemailer.
+A Trello like looking App using Angular.js and Bootstrap 4/Flexbox witn Nodemailer and Lodash.

 ######Repo

 ###### Instalation
+* You need to setup your own SMTP to use and test ./nodemailer/ for sending email.
+* Go to ./nodemailer/server.js > update your SMTP settings!
+* For Nodemailer to work you need nodejs 6^, and node-sass (installed -g)
+* Run **$/ npm run hot** to install node-sass, and rebuild it. (you might need sudo if on Mac/Linux)

 ```
 #!python

 $/ npm install
-$/ bower install
 ```

 ***